 - The B Vitamins(and there are a bunch of them!) promote heart and brain health, support nervous and immune system function, make skin and hair healthy, and help the body to cope with stress.
 Since the B Vitamins are so important to so many functions within the body, most adults benefit from taking a good Vitamin B-Complex, in addition to a multiple-vitamin.

 The same way you start with a multiple-vitamin for vitamins, you should start with a good mineral complex for minerals.
 Multi-vitamins often contain minerals as well as vitamins, so be careful you don’t double up.
-Important minerals include: calcium (most adults need 1000 to 1200mg/day), magnesium (most adults need 400 to 1000mg/day), and selenium (most adults need 200mcg/day).
+Important minerals include: calcium, magnesium, and selenium.